 In the last decade, the waves of digital transformation have forced small and medium-sized enterprises (SMEs) to adopt and equip their business models with ever-evolving technologies (Jafari-Sadeghi et al., 2021).
 Be it online shopping (Tarhini et al., 2018) or running supply chains of firms (Dallasega et al., 2018), technological advancement although has created new and exciting business opportunities (Soomro et al., 2016), has also led to new challenges that altered organisational designs, the ability to manage data and a new source of risks (Calabrese et al., 2019; Jafari-Sadeghi, 2021; Shah et al., 2019).
 Indeed, emerging obstacles such as information security and cyber risks have resulted in widespread financial and non-financial losses (Arcuri et al., 2017).
 In this vein, SMEs are deemed to face the same levels of cybersecurity issues as their larger counterparts, however, limited resources and capabilities made them fragile against cyber risks (Baggott & Santos, 2020; Benz & Chatterjee, 2020).
 That is, cyber risk management and preparation emerge as a crucial competency for not only survival but also the growth of small firms (Chatterjee, 2019; Hoppe et al., 2021).

 Given that, in recent years, cybersecurity has become increasingly popular among scholars (e.g., Krombholz et al., 2015; Kshetri, 2018), several shortcomings have been found in extant research.
 To begin with, a considerable body of cybersecurity literature has explored the risk management strategies, technical issues, organisational design, awareness, and mitigation options in large enterprises (Cains et al., 2021; Shah et al., 2019).
 However, little is known about the extent to which SMEs deal with cyber risks.
-Given that SMEs are often major stakeholders of larger firms, they are considered as potential targets for cyber attackers to penetrate to larger counterparts (Better Business Bureau, 2017).
+Given that SMEs are often major stakeholders of larger firms, they are considered potential targets for cyber attackers to penetrate larger counterparts (Better Business Bureau, 2017).
 This is particularly important as a survey at National Center for the Middle Market (2016) highlights that “55% of SME companies lack either an up-to-date cyber-risk strategy or any defined cyber-risk strategy at all” (Benz & Chatterjee, 2020).
 Hence, more studies are required to explore the level of preparedness, risk assessment strategies, and defence capabilities in dealing with cybersecurity issues within small enterprises such as e-tailing SMEs (online retailing SMEs that provide product/service offering to customers via the Internet).
 Online retailing SMEs constitute one of the largest adaptors of internet and communication technologies (Hånell et al., 2019) and given the potential impact of cyber risks, it is important to identify the risks these SMEs face and assess them in their contextual setting.

 Second, emerging research on SMEs and their ability to manage cyber risks although is increasing, still fragmented.
 For instance, Ključnikov et al. (2019) examined the success factors of information security in SMEs, while Ponsard and Grandclaudon (2019) addressed the different applicable standards and guidelines in safeguarding SMEs from cyber threats.
 Other works have also noted the importance of cybersecurity to SMEs, i.e., ethical hacking (Berger & Jones, 2016), network security tools (Iyamuremye & Shima, 2018), security management (Markakis et al., 2019) and compliance challenges (Lloyd, 2020).
-However, there is a gap in the literature to comprehensively provide types of cyber risks associated with small enterprises that mostly operate on online platforms.
+However, there is a gap in the literature to comprehensively provide the types of cyber risks associated with small enterprises that mostly operate on online platforms.
 Such categorisation seems crucial due to the nature of cyber risks.
 According to Ratten (2019), cyber threats are complex, some are purely system vulnerabilities while others arise because of human actors.
 Threats involve socio-technical factors (Hills & Atkinson, 2016) and organisational contexts play an important role in their interpretation and estimation (Grant et al., 2014).